elucian/bee/draft/generic.md

 ## Anonymous Lambda

-This design uses one _anonymous λ rule_:
+This design uses one _anonymous λ rule:

 **rule**